City reboots short-term vacation rental rule after temporary timeout

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

 State officials have set up a program aimed at connecting wildfire-displaced Maui residents with property owners willing to provide accommodations.
-For more on the information on the Hawai’i Fire Relief Housing Program, click here.
+For more information on the Hawai’i Fire Relief Housing Program, click here.